hakandundar34coding/system-monitoring-center/README.md

 - Supports ARM architecture
 - Hardware accelerated GUI
 - Free and open source
+* GPU columns on Processes tab require `amdpu_top>v0.2.0` or its build from latest source code.

 ### Installation:
 - There are several options for using System Monitoring Center: